-Central sleep apnea is a disorder in which your breathing repeatedly stops and starts during sleep.
+Central sleep apnea is a disorder in which breathing repeatedly stops and starts during sleep.

-Common signs and symptoms of central sleep apnea include:
+Common symptoms of central sleep apnea include:

-- Abrupt awakenings accompanied by shortness of breath
+- Sudden awakenings with shortness of breath.

-- Excessive daytime sleepiness (hypersomnia)
+- Excessive daytime sleepiness, known as hypersomnia.

-- Mood changes
+- Mood changes.

-- Morning headaches
+- Morning headaches.

 When to see a doctor

-- Shortness of breath that awakens you from sleep
+- Shortness of breath that awakens you from sleep.

-- Intermittent pauses in your breathing during sleep
+- Pauses in your breathing during sleep.

-- Difficulty staying asleep
+- Trouble staying asleep.

-- Excessive daytime drowsiness, which may cause you to fall asleep while you're working, watching television or even driving
+- Excessive daytime drowsiness, which may cause you to fall asleep while you're working, watching television or even driving.

-Central sleep apnea occurs when your brain fails to transmit signals to your breathing muscles.
+Central sleep apnea occurs when your brain doesn't transmit signals to your breathing muscles.